Akhilreddy7777/Eye-Glass-Detection/Readme.txt

-Most of the code is taken from facenet. for training go to train-softmax.py in the src folder and Run: python train_softmax.py [give the dataset path, pretrained models path if any] look at the parse arguments if any
+Most of the code is taken from facenet. for training go to train-softmax.py in the facenet-master/src/ folder and Run: python train_softmax.py [give the dataset path, pretrained models path if any] look at the parse arguments if any